 VFA, subject to client-imposed restrictions and guidelines, offers investment advice on the following types of instruments: equity securities including common and preferred stocks and equivalents, exchange-listed securities, securities traded over-the-counter, foreign issues, American Depositary Receipts ("ADRs"), warrants, corporate debt securities, bank loans, certificates of deposit, municipal securities, investment company securities, including traditional mutual fund shares and exchange traded funds ("ETFs"), and United States government securities.
 We may utilize, where appropriate, derivatives, options contracts on securities, futures contracts on intangibles, credit default swaps and participation notes.
-We may also utilize foreign currencies to purchase foreign securities and to hedge against the risk of a decline in the U.S. dollar or other currencies.
+We may also utilize foreign currencies to purchase foreign securities and to hedge against the riskof a decline in the U.S. dollar or other currencies.

 VFA cannot guarantee or assure our clients that their investment objectives will be achieved.
-VFA does not guarantee the future performance of any client's account or any specific level of performance, the success of any investment decision or strategy, or the success of VFA's overall management of any account.
+VFAdoes not guarantee the future performance of any client's account or any specific level of performance, the success of any investment decision or strategy, or the success of VFA's overall management of any account.
 VFA's investment recommendations are subject to various market, currency, economic, political and business risks, and the risk that investment decisions will not always be profitable.
-Many of these risks are discussed in "Item 8.
-Methods of Analysis, Investment Strategies and Risk of Loss" below, which you should review carefully before deciding to engage VFA's services.
+Risks are discussed in "Item 8.
+Methods of Analysis, Investment Strategies and Risk of Loss" below.